OldFella/hltv_api/README.md

 - Salary cap: $1,000 (costs expressed in units of $1,000)

 ### Maps & Sides
-- Get all maps
+- Get all maps and sides
-- Get all sides
+- Look up a specific map or side by ID

 ### Counts
 - Get distinct counts of players, teams, and matches in the database